The villagers cried as the warlord Cabal and his troops burned their homes.

 opam is the "package manager".
 Then what are

 ocamlbuild, you ask?
 I don't know, but they're involved in some tangled way.
 All the documentation is out of date and nothing they say works.
+I literally gave up on installing the de-facto standard library Batteries.

 Str module apparently requires explicit linking.
 If you're using